Content

 Let’s recap what we know about hair thinning at the temples:

 Treatments for hair thinning are available.
-Depending on the root cause of your hair thinning, minoxidil and other women’s hair loss products may help stop your hair from thinning any further and promote regrowth.
+Depending on the root cause of your hair thinning, medications like minoxidil and supplements like biotin may help stop your hair from thinning any further and promote new hair growth.
+You can combine the two with our daily gummy.

 Want to learn more about research-backed minoxidil?
 Check out our guide to minoxidil for female hair loss.